kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Demo Dataset

-Short text documents.
+Short text documents
-Clear labels.
+Clear labels
 Known limitations

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.